dilv0055/docs/docs/framework/wcf/extending/extending-hosting-using-servicehostfactory.md

  It is not immediately obvious how to use this custom <xref:System.ServiceModel.ServiceHost> from inside of Internet Information Services (IIS) or Windows Process Activation Service (WAS).
 Those environments are different than the self-host environment, because the hosting environment is the one instantiating the <xref:System.ServiceModel.ServiceHost> on behalf of the application.
 The IIS and WAS hosting infrastructure does not know anything about your custom <xref:System.ServiceModel.ServiceHost> derivative.

  The <xref:System.ServiceModel.Activation.ServiceHostFactory> was designed to solve this problem of accessing your custom <xref:System.ServiceModel.ServiceHost> from within IIS or WAS.
 Because a custom host that is derived from <xref:System.ServiceModel.ServiceHost> is dynamically configured and potentially of various types, the hosting environment never instantiates it directly.
 Instead, WCF uses a factory pattern to provide a layer of indirection between the hosting environment and the concrete type of the service.
 Unless you tell it otherwise, it uses a default implementation of <xref:System.ServiceModel.Activation.ServiceHostFactory> that returns an instance of <xref:System.ServiceModel.ServiceHost>.
-But you can also provide your own factory that returns your derived host by specifying the CLR type name of your factory implementation in the @ServiceHost directive.
+But you can also provide your own factory that returns your derived host by specifying the CLR type name of your factory implementation in the @"ServiceHost" directive.

  The intent is that for basic cases, implementing your own factory should be a straight forward exercise.
 For example, here is a custom <xref:System.ServiceModel.Activation.ServiceHostFactory> that returns a derived <xref:System.ServiceModel.ServiceHost>: